 Discussions on cannabinoids can’t be completed without mentioning cannabinoid receptors.
-These are message receivers, and messages are received in the form of chemical signals which are bound to the receptors to create a positive effects within the human body.
+These are message receivers, and messages are received in the form of chemical signals which are bound to the receptors to create effects within the human body.

 The endocannabinoid system has two receptors, known as CB1 and CB2.
 Each of these responds to different types of cannabinoids, but some cannabinoids can also interact with both.
 Distribution of both these receptors within the brain and body explains why cannabinoids have such positive effects on the body:

 You can find more information about these receptors by visiting https://en.wikipedia.org/wiki/Cannabinoid_receptor

 Next, it’s important to get information about the endocannabinoids:

 The endocannabinoids are cannabinoids that are naturally produced by the human body as “short-order” neurotransmitters that can be synthesised on demand.
 Once these are released, they are immediately broken down by enzymes that include MAGL or Monoacylglycerol Lipase and FAAH or Fatty Acid Amide Hydrolase.
 Anandamide and 2-AG are two major types of endocannabinoids that scientists are currently aware of.

 When someone consumes a CBD Tincture, for example, CBD Ultra’s Hemp Oil, cannabinoids enter the body and stick around and the endocannabinoid system is then activated for a longer period than usual, encouraging the body to regulate bodily functions.